The Necessity of Nowhere Equivalence: Proofs of Theorems and

-Note that in the proof of Theorem \ref{thm-rcd} (C5), the mapping $g$ constructed indeed satisfies the following property: for $\lambda$-a.e. $t\in T$, $g(t)\in supp\, G(t)$, we now show that this property is also implied by the conclusion of (C5).
+Note that in the proof of the sufficiency part of Theorem \ref{thm-rcd} (B5), the mapping $g$ constructed indeed satisfies the following property: for $\lambda$-almost all $t\in T$, $g(t)\in supp\, G(t)$.
+Below, we show that this property is also implied by the conclusion of (B5).